Ÿnsect: how the world leader in insects ended up in bankruptcy

 A case that is not isolated

-Some observers present Ÿnsect's difficulties as specific to its overly ambitious model or its choice of species.
-However, in January 2025, Agronutris – another major player in the sector, with a more gradual approach and utilising another species (Hermetia illucens), also entered safeguard proceedings, despite having raised 100 million euros.
-Other companies are close to bankruptcy, such as the Scandinavian leader, Enorm Biofactory (€55 million raised), or Aspire Food Group in Canada (€42 million raised).
+Some observers attribute Ÿnsect's difficulties to its overly ambitious model or choice of species.
+But in January 2025, Agronutris —another major player in the sector, with a more gradual approach and a different species (Hermetia illucens)—also entered into receivership, despite raising €100 million.
+Other companies have gone bankrupt, such as the Scandinavian leader, Enorm Biofactory (€55 million raised), and Aspire Food Group in Canada (€42 million raised).

 The problems appear to be structural: high costs, competition from conventional proteins, and a lack of clear market opportunities.